dataluscorp/browser/browser/components/newtab/docs/v2-system-addon/preferences.md

   - `collapsible` (boolean): Controls whether the sections in new tab can be collapsed.
   - `enabled` (boolean): Controls whether DS is turned on and is programmatically set based on a user's locale.
 DS enablement is a logical `AND` of this and the value of `browser.newtabpage.activity-stream.discoverystream.enabled`.
   - `show_spocs` (boolean): Show sponsored content in new tab.
-  - `hardcoded_layout` (boolean): When this is true, a hardcoded layout shipped with Firefox will be used instead of a remotely fetched layout definition.
+  - `hardcoded_layout` (boolean): When this is true, a hardcoded layout shipped with Datalus will be used instead of a remotely fetched layout definition.
   - `personalized` (boolean): When this is `true` personalized content based on browsing history will be displayed.
   - `layout_endpoint` (string): The URL for a remote layout definition that will be used if `hardcoded_layout` is `false`.
   - `unused_key` (string): This is not set by default and is unused by this codebase.
 It's a standardized way to differentiate configurations to prevent experiment participants from being unenrolled.